RoshiniMadan/Pandas-ML-/README.md

 ->Data loading and cleaning
 ->Feature engineering
 ->Model training and evaluation

-These documents help in understanding pandas and their data structures, describing data, viewing and selecting data, etc.
+These documents help understand pandas and their data structures, describe data, view and select data, etc.